kahlan/kahlan/docs/README.md

 ./bin/kahlan --reporter=bar
 ```

-However you can easily roll you own if thess reporters doesn't fit your needs.
+However you can easily roll you own if these reporters don't fit your needs.

 First you'll need to create your custom reporter class.
-Since I want a console based reporter I'll just create a PHP class which extends `kahlan\reporter\Terminal` otherwise if I wanted to create some kind of JSON reporter I would use `kahlan\reporter\Reporter`.
-The `Terminal` just offers some useful method like the `console()` method for doing some echos on the terminal.
+For this example I want a console based reporter so I'll just create a PHP class which extends `kahlan\reporter\Terminal`.
+If you wanted to create some kind of JSON reporter extending from `kahlan\reporter\Reporter` will be enough.
+The `Terminal` just offers some useful methods like `console()` for doing some echos on the terminal.

-Example of custome reporter:
+Example of a custom reporter:
 ```php
 <?php
 namespace my\namespace;